 The disease is found most commonly in the Mediterranean region, Africa, and Southeast Asia, presumably as an adaptive association to endemic malaria.
-The incidence may be as high as 10% in these areas.
+The prevalence may be as high as 10% in these areas.

 Beta thalassemia genes are reported throughout the world, although more frequently in Mediterranean, African, and Southeast Asian populations.
-Patients of Mediterranean extraction are more likely to be anemic with thalassemia trait than Africans because they tend to have beta-zero thalassemia rather than beta-plus thalassemia.
+Patients of Mediterranean extraction are more likely than Africans to be anemic with thalassemia trait, because they tend to have beta-zero thalassemia rather than beta-plus thalassemia.

 The manifestations of the disease may not be apparent until a complete switch from fetal to adult Hb synthesis occurs.
 This switch typically is completed by the sixth month after birth.

 Individuals with thalassemia minor (thalassemia trait) usually have mild, asymptomatic microcytic anemia.
 This state does not result in mortality or significant morbidity.